OWASP/www-project-developer-guide/draft/09-training-education/09-wrong-secrets.md

 ### 7.9 Wrong Secrets

-To Do: supply a couple of sentences on the Wrong Secretsproject, including its status as an OWASP project and where to find it.
+To Do: supply a couple of sentences on the OWASP Wrong Secrets project, including its status as an OWASP project and where to find it.

 #### What is Wrong Secrets?